 Rush electrophysiologist Jeremiah Wasserlauf, MD, MS, who specializes in treating heart rhythm disorders, shares five facts about AFib — including tips to prevent or help manage this condition that affects at least 2.7 million Americans.

 1. Some people with AFib don’t recognize they have symptoms.

-Some people with AFib may not recognize the symptoms, which include palpitations, lightheadedness, shortness of breath, extreme fatigue and chest pain.
-And research shows that up to 30% of AFib episodes cause no symptoms at all.
+Symptoms of AFib can include palpitations, lightheadedness, shortness of breath, extreme fatigue and chest pain.
+But some AFib episodes cause no symptoms at all.

 “Everyone is different,” Wasserlauf says.
 “Some people have obvious symptoms of AFib and other people may experience very little.
 There are some people who realize, after treatment to restore normal rhythm, that they actually feel better and had been limiting their activity because of symptoms of AFib without realizing it.”